Jayrassic/react_pallet_counter/README.md

 ## Technology

-This app uses React and normalize CSS
+This app uses React with Typescript for code.
+Normalize CSS was used as well.

 ## Notes